 October 3, USS Saipan, commanded by Capt.
 Richard D. Fitzpatrick, is currently on deployment in the Fifth Fleet area of responsibility conducting maritime security operations (MSO) in the Gulf of Aden, Gulf of Oman, Arabian Sea, Red Sea, and Indian Ocean.

 November 10, The Norfolk-based amphibious assault ship departed Manama, Bahrain, after a brief port visit.

 December 4, The Saipan transited the Suez Canal, after successfully completing her last surge deployment before decommissioned.

 December 22, USS Saipan returned to homeport after a four-month underway period.

-April 20, 2007 USS Saipan was decommissioned in a ceremony at Pier 10, Norfolk Naval Station, after nearly a 30 years of service.
+April 20, 2007 USS Saipan held a decommissioning ceremony at Pier 10 on Norfolk Naval Station, after a nearly 30 years of active service.
 LHA 2 will be used for weapons effect testing, providing vital information on structural integrity and survivability which will assist in the designing and planning of future ships.
 After the tests have been conducted it will be transferred to the inactive fleet at Naval Inactive Ship Maintenance Facility in Philadelphia.